GuiBon/template_project/README.md

 ```
 ESlint behaviors can be configured via [.eslintrc.yml](https://github.com/Havlicech/template_project/blob/master/.eslintrc.yml)

+Note that you might need to [allow some global variable](http://eslint.org/docs/user-guide/configuring#specifying-globals) in your javascript file in order to pass the linter.

 ESlint has been added in a [git hook pre commit](#enable-pre-commit-hook) to avoid running it manually every time.

 ## Linter and git